Inferring neutron-star Love-Q relations from gravitational waves in the hierarchical Bayesian framework: Simulation

 In the parameter estimation, the priors of $\mathcal{M}$, $\eta$, $\chi_1$, $\chi_2$, $t_{c}$ and $\phi_{c}$ are uniform, and the prior of $D_L$ is such that the distribution is uniform in the co-moving volume.
 We set isotropic priors for the angle variables $\alpha,\delta,\iota,\psi$.
 For tidal and quadrupole moment parameters, we treat $\Lambda_{\mathrm{s}}$ and $Q_{\mathrm{s}}$ of the slow binary component as nuisance parameters, since the spin-induced quadrupole moment is poorly estimated for NSs when the spins are slow~\cite{Yagi:2013awa}.
 According to the arguments around Eq.~\eqref{quasi-marginalized}, we choose uniform priors for $\Lambda_1$, $\Lambda_2$, $Q_1$ and $Q_2$ in the auxiliary inference.
 To calculate the posterior, we generate samples with the {\sc Bilby}~\cite{Ashton:2018jfp} implementation of the {\sc nessai} sampler~\cite{Skilling:2004pqw, Skilling:2006gxv, michael_j_williams_2025_14627250, PhysRevD.103.103006, Williams:2023ppp}.
 To calculate the integral in Eq.~\eqref{hierarchical bayes}, we need the functional form of the quasi-likelihood, which is proportional to the distribution function of the posterior $p(\bm{\Lambda}_i, \bm{Q}_i|d_i,\varnothing)$.
 We follow \citet{Golomb:2021tll} and adopt the Gaussian mixture model to estimate the density of the posterior samples.
 In the second step, the priors of the hyperparameters, $\pi(\bm{H})$, are listed in table~\ref{prior_table}.
 For the conditional prior $\pi(\bm {\Lambda}_i|\bm{H})$, we choose the uniform distribution $\mathcal{U}(10,2000)$.

 We simulate 1000 GW events as described in section~\ref{subsec:simulation_preliminaries}.
 Though the hierarchical procedure avoids a direct high-dimensional inference for $\bm{H}$ and $\{\bm{\theta}_1,\cdots,\bm{\theta}_n\}$ simultaneously, the computational cost still increases with the number of events $n$. \citet{Lackey:2014fwa} found that when constraining the EOS of NSs, several events with the highest signal-to-noise ratios (SNRs) contribute most of the information.
 Also, \citet{Yagi:2013awa} concluded that the spin-induced quadrupole moment cannot be well measured for NSs with low spins.
 Considering these findings, we first draw 100 sources with the highest SNRs, then further select 20 sources with the largest $|\chi_{\mathrm{r}}|$ among them.
-As we will show in section~\ref{sec:results}, the primary information for constraining the Love-Q relation comes from the 10 loudest GW events.
-We leave a more comprehensive study of the whole population for future work.
+The SNR values of these selected events range from about 1500 to 2500.
+Here we omit the selection effects since different $\Lambda$ and $Q$ values do not lead to a significant change of SNR and thus the detection probability.
+As we will show in section~\ref{sec:results}, the primary information for constraining the Love-Q relation comes from the loudest GW events.
+In practice, selecting the top 20 events is enough to capture the main information for constraining the Love-Q relation.
+We present the results of changing the number of selected events in appendix~\ref{sec: appendix number of events}.
+We leave a more comprehensive study of the whole population considering selection effects for future work.